Moto Edge Plus

 Ultrawide and macro

-A 16MP ultrawide camera offers a 117-degree field of view for more expansive shots, and it performs well.
-The impressive shots you can take with the ultrawide lens work well with the Moto Edge Plus’ tendency to oversaturate colors.
+So this 16MP ultrawide camera, it gives you a 117-degree field of view for more expansive shots and well yeah it performs well.
+The kinda impressive shots you can grab with the ultrawide lens, they do pair nicely with the Moto Edge Plus and its tendency to oversaturate those colors a bit, which honestly can look pretty striking.

-Are the results realistic?
-No – but that’s not the point of ultrawide smartphone cameras.
-It’s an exciting, versatile option that can deliver a sense of scope and grandeur that is often not possible on a smartphone.
-I enjoyed using it, and the photos I took were easily among the best I could take during the review.
+Are the outcomes realistic?
+Not really – but that’s kind of the point with ultrawide smartphone cameras anyway.
+It’s more like an exciting, flexible choice that can bring a sense of scope and grandeur, the kind that often isn’t possible on a smartphone.
+I liked using it quite a lot, and the photos I took were among the best I managed to produce during the whole review.

 Your phone’s macro mode has a job to do, but it may be more specific than you expect.
 It can deliver solid quality when very close to a subject.
 I’m talking inches away.
 Otherwise, I find the main camera can take sharper, more colorful photos.